About Gail Schechter

 Gail has a foot in diverse worlds, having been born and raised in Brooklyn and Queens neighborhoods of New York City, and since 1990, raising her own family and working side by side with neighbors in the northern suburbs of Chicago.

-Gail shares her skills and experiences widely as a practitioner and supporter of grassroots initiatives of all kinds as a grantwriter and capacity building consultant.
-She is also a trainer with the Addie Wyatt Center for Nonviolence Training, a program she co-founded in August 2016 to teach and mentor Chicago-area high school students and youth outreach workers on the principles and practices of Kingian Nonviolence.
+Since August 2018, Gail is the Executive Director of H.O.M.E.
+(Housing Opportunities & Maintenance for the Elderly), providing intergenerational housing and support services for low-income seniors throughout the City of Chicago.
+She is also a trainer with the Addie Wyatt Center for Nonviolence Training, a program she co-founded in 2016 to teach and mentor Chicago-area high school students and school communities on the principles and practices of Kingian Nonviolence.

 From 1993 to 2016, she served as Executive Director of Open Communities, the north suburban Chicago area’s premier housing, economic and social justice organization.
 She not only increased the agency's size four-fold but she took the organization, which was conceived as a faith- and community-based organization during the civil rights movement, into policy areas beyond its original housing focus.
 At the same time, she reinvigorated Open Communities' core capacity as the central suburban grassroots organizing and mobilizing force against racism and other forms of bigotry and in support of the Beloved Community, harking back to its founding as the 1965 North Shore Summer Project.
 The thousands of progressive residents and religious leaders of the Summer Project attracted over 10,000 people to Winnetka for an open housing rally with Dr. Martin Luther King, Jr. as its electrifying keynote speaker and were instrumental in ending local policies of racial discrimination.